 Adding trekking poles to your hiking gear might be a no-brainer after you’ve tried them for the first time.
 Yes, they appear to be a variation of skiing poles, but they offer a plethora of advantages, some of which might even save your life!
-Whether you’re hiking in good weather and flat terrain, or in the snow, or even in the rain, these are some bona fide reasons why you should use poles when hiking on your next adventure.
+Whether you’re hiking in good weather and flat terrain, or in the snow, or even in the rain, and you’ve ever wondered “why use trekking poles?” these are some bona fide reasons why you should use poles when hiking on your next adventure.

 10. They Can Save Your Knees…And Possibly Your Face

-Why should you use hiking poles, you might ask?
+Why use trekking poles, you might ask?
 Numerous times during various hikes, there is the potential for trips and blunders.
 Some are more imminent, like slipping on rocks and gravel, while others are more prolonged, such as tired and achy knees.

 9. Trekking Poles Can Help Test the Depth of Uncertain Terrain

-When hiking, the likelihood of running into unexpected puddles, snow, or even quicksand can bolster the impact of having trekking poles.
+When hiking, the likelihood of running into unexpected puddles, snow, or even quicksand can bolster the benefits of using trekking poles.
 Using the poles as a guide, questionable spots can easily be tested with a quick poke or tap, ensuring that it is safe to cross.

 8. Use Your Arms to Alleviate Burden on Legs and Give You More Power